getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 // "a" "b" "c" "d" "e"
 ```

-And here's the ES6 but non-`for..of` equivalent, which also gives a glimpse at manually iterating an iterator:
+And here's the ES6 but non-`for..of` equivalent, which also gives a glimpse at manually iterating an iterator (see "Iterators" in Chapter 3):

 ```js
 var a = ["a","b","c","d","e"];